fresh-standard/fresh-resume-validator/README.md

 ### Via the Command Line

-The easiest way to use the validator is with HackMyResume's `validate` command, which uses `fresh-resume-validator` internally.
+The easiest way to use the validator is with [HackMyResume][hmr]'s `validate` command, which uses `fresh-resume-validator` internally.

 1. Install HackMyResume with `npm i -g hackmyresume`.
 2. Validate the resume with `hackmyresume validate resume.json`.